Controlling permissions with Teams

 You can also restrict agents to specific teams with the

 BUILDKITE_BUILD_CREATOR_TEAMS environment variable.
-Using agent hooks, you can whitelist builds based on the creator's team memberships.
+Using agent hooks, you can allow or disallow builds based on the creator's team memberships.

 For example, the following agent environment hook prevents anyone from outside of the ops team from running a build on the agent: